emacsmirror/dired-rmjunk/README.md

-# dired-rmshit
+# dired-rmjunk

-dired-rmshit is a port of Jakub Klinkovský's rmshit.py to Dired.
-The interactive function, `dired-rmshit` will mark all files in the current Dired buffer that match one of the patterns specified in `dired-rmshit-shitty-files`.
+dired-rmjunk is a port of Jakub Klinkovský's home directory cleanup tool to Dired.
+The interactive function, `dired-rmjunk` will mark all files in the current Dired buffer that match one of the patterns specified in `dired-rmjunk-shitty-files`.
 The tool is intended as a simple means for keeping one's home directory tidy -- removing "junk" dotfiles.

-The original implementation of rmshit.py can be found at:
+The script that this is based on can be found at:
 <https://github.com/lahwaacz/Scripts/blob/master/rmshit.py>